-- Claims notifications: There has been one new claim reported that had a report date prior to 31 March 2021.
-No claims (that already had a notification date) changed notification date between the two databases. - Portfolio category: There have been seven claims that have changed category.
-Two of these changed to mesothelioma. - Settlement date: There has been one claim that previously had a settlement date prior to 31 March 2021 that has changed settlement date at the current valuation.
-In addition, there has been one claim that previously had a settlement date prior to 31 March 2021 that has had its settlement date removed at the current valuation.
+- Claims notifications: There has been no new claims reported that had a report date prior to 31 March 2023.
+No claims (that already had a notification date) changed notification date between the two databases. - Portfolio category: There have been 3 claims that have changed category.
+2 changed to asbestosis and 1 changed to mesothelioma.
+All of these claims changed from ARPD & Other. - Settlement date: There have been no claims which have changed their settlement date.